 where Y represents Log Returns on Nifty Index & X represents Log Returns on Maruti Closing Prices for the same period.

 The coefficient of X in the equation above gives the value of beta.
 Hence, the beta of the stock is 0.9349 in this case.
 This number is less than 1, representing that the stock’s price will be less volatile than the market.
-However, it is also very close to 1 and so one can interpret that the stock price with maintain the same movement as the market.
+However, it is also very close to 1 and so one can interpret that the stock price maintains the same movement as the market.

 R2 = 0.3088 which is a small number, tells us that the variance of Maruti returns and variance of index returns are not strongly related.